Assalaamu Alaikum wa rahmatullahi wa barakhatahu

 reading quraan one page after each salah, then 5 pages a day -> then 120 days

-Students need to Listen to the Surah.
+Student instruction: 1.
+Listen to the Surah.
 Read the Surah.
 Read the Tafseer.
 Jot down in your notes meanings of words that are not familiar to you from the tafseer.
 Recite the Surah.
 Repeat difficult areas in the recitation, listen to the surah again.
 Recite the Surah again.
 Repeat at least 3 to 5 times each, or more if necessary.
+Once complete write a benefit learned from each section.

 Lastly, do not skip parts of a lesson. start with 1.1 and move on until you reach 1.1.7 ans so forth.